 A practical framework for unpacking one situation:

-- State.
-What emotions and body sensations were there before/during/after the action?
+2. State.
+What emotions and body sensations were there before, during and after the action?

-- Thought.
-Which sentence in your head justified the decision (“I’ll make it back later”, “everyone does it”)?
+3. Thought.
+Which sentence in your head justified the decision, such as “I’ll make it back later” or “everyone does it”?

-- Payoff.
-What did this action actually give you: lower tension, sense of control, excitement?
+5. Payoff.
+What did this action actually give you: lower tension, a sense of control, excitement?

 One such analysis will not change much.
-But 10–20 give you a map of repeating patterns — exactly what financial psychology and behavioral analytics work with.
+But 10–20 of them give you a map of repeating patterns — exactly what financial psychology and behavioral analytics work with.

 4. Changing the pattern instead of breaking yourself